equinor/data-engineering/docs/Background Information & Decision Log.md

 **What fields and sources for master and reference data are available?**

-**Should an log of changes to the data be kept for reproducability, traceability and are there constraints in the source systems that might make this difficult?**

-[*Shapshots at a specific time interval v's a record of all changes that occur, even between such snapshots]*

 ### Backend System

 **Is all data needed available and where can it be found**